Solaire1903/odin-to-do-list/README.md

-Template repository for webpack based projects
+To-Do-List app for The Odin Project curriculum